projectcontour/contour/site/content/docs/main/config/request-routing.md

 This service can be useful for recording traffic for later replay or for smoke testing new deployments.

+Without specifying an integer `weight` for the service, 100% of traffic will be mirrored.
+A non-zero integer weight <=100 directs the corresponding percentage of traffic to the mirror service.
 ```yaml
 apiVersion: projectcontour.io/v1
 kind: HTTPProxy